informatics-isi-edu/ermrest/REST-API.md

   - `array(`_alias_`:*)`: an array of records rather than an array of values is computed

 TODO: document other variants?

+#### Attribute Group Names

+The `attributegroup` resource space denotes groups of entities by arbitrary grouping keys and computed (group-level) aggregates using names of the form:

+- _service_ `/catalog/` _cid_ `/attributegroup/` _path_ `/` _group key_ `,` ...
+- _service_ `/catalog/` _cid_ `/attributegroup/` _path_ `/` _group key_ `,` ... `;` _aggregate_ `,` ...

+The _path_ is interpreted slightly differently than in the `attribute` resource space.
+Rather than denoting a set of entities drawn from the final table instance in _path_, it denotes a set of entity combinations, meaning that there is a potential for a combinatoric number of records depending on how path entity elements are linked.
+This denoted set of entity combinations is reduced to groups where each group represents a set of entities sharing the same _group key_ tuple, and optional _aggregate_ list elements are evaluated over this set of entities to produce a group-level aggregate value, using the same aggregate functions documented previously for [Aggregate Names](#aggregate-names).
+The _group key_ and _aggregate_ list elements may draw upon columns from any _path_ element.

 ### Data Paths